abcnews/groupyteller/README.md

 - issues, sixteen
 - issues, qld

-All rows related to a specific combination of `measure` and `comparison` should add to 100.
+All rows related to a specific combination of `measure` and `comparison` should add to 100 (or the total specified in the optional `data-total` attribute).
 Lets take `issues` and `nineteen` as an example:

 | group                       | value |
 | --------------------------- | ----- |